 So, you include things such as the intern’s name, duration of the internship, a brief summary of the intern’s job description and a positive statement about the intern.
 To conclude, add your contact information so that whoever receives the document may get in touch with you in case of queries or questions.

-13. HR Letter – Internship offer
+13. Internship offer letter

 You make and hand out this letter to the candidate you select for an internship at your company.
 It works as a formal agreement between you and the inter.
 An internship offer letter contains all the details about the internship, such as stipend, working hours, working days of the week, duration of the internship, documents required for submission prior to commencement and so on.